Portfolio Revision Meaning

 Importance of Portfolio Revision

-Portfolio revision is important in order to keep up with changes in the business and economic cycle as well as market movement.
+Portfolio revision is important to keep up with changes in the business and economic cycle and market movement.
 Some other factors also enhance its importance:

 - Changing the amount invested due to a pressing need for withdrawal or increased investable income.